-In December 2015, Foundations and the College of Occupational Therapists held a DFG summit that brought together Occupational Therapists, HIA managers, Grant Officers, Government officers and leading policy people to discuss good practice in the delivery of the DFG.
+Follow-up report from DFG summit held by Foundations and the College of Occupational Therapists that brought together Occupational Therapists, HIA managers, Grant Officers, Government officers and leading policy people to discuss good practice in the delivery of the DFG.

 The follow-up report is a summary of the main points brought up on the day together with some apposite case studies showing what works well now.